-Presenting a devised performance
+Area of Study 2: Presenting a devised performance

-In this area of study students present a performance to an audience of a devised work based on a person, an event, an issue, a place, an artwork, a text and/or an icon from an Australian context.
+In this area of study, students present to an audience a performance of a devised work based on a person, an event, an issue, a place, an artwork, a text and/or an icon from an Australian context.
+This may include Aboriginal and Torres Strait Islander Peoples' stories and experiences and/or reflect the diverse perspectives of what it means to be Australian in contemporary times.
+The devised performance should be based on the work developed for Outcome 1 and should take place in a performance space relevant to the theme or the subject matter of the drama and the intended audience.

-On completion of this unit the student should be able to present a devised performance that reflects aspects of Australian identity and contemporary drama practice.